 An intense flash of anger brought me to my feet in the restaurant.
 I vividly remember fighting back the urge to punch him in the face.
 I forgot what I said to him; it left him stunned, along with everybody in earshot.
 I stormed out of the restaurant and never saw him again.

 I did not comprehend what had just happened, or why.
 But this was not an isolated incident.
 Slowly, I began to realize that my emotional reactions to the Cold War were not ok, not healthy.
 In therapy, I found a name for it: "Cold War Hangover".
 It got better with work and over time.
-Yet the intensity and pervasiveness of it remains remarkable, as do the memories and emotions triggered by the utter insanity that was the Cold War.
+Yet the intensity and pervasiveness of it remains remarkable, as do the memories and emotions triggered by the commitment to nihilism and destruction that was the Cold War.